Breaking Down the Principles of Flow Cytometry

 The first step in flow cytometry is taking a flow cytometry test – taking a heterogeneous sample and injecting it into the sheath fluid.

 - Sheath Fluid – Commonly a buffered saline solution, sheath fluid runs through a flow cytometer at laminar flow.

 - Laminar Flow – Movement where each layer of liquid moves past adjacent layers with very little to no mixing.

-Because of hydrodynamic focusing, when the heterogeneous sample is injected into the sheath fluid (at a slightly higher pressure), the cells migrate into a single-file line to be passed through a laser.
+Because of hydrodynamic focusing, when the heterogeneous sample is injected into the sheath fluid (at a slightly higher pressure), the cells migrate into a single-file line to be passed through a laser beam.